 So you’re looking for idiom examples, or you want to see some idiomatic expressions.
 Whether you want to learn the basics about them—like what they are—or you simply want to see some examples of them in sentences, all of that information can be found below.
-At the bottom of this page, there’s a list of 10 common idioms and the meaning for each is included underneath.
+At the bottom of this page, there’s a list of 10 common idioms and the meaning of each is included underneath.

 Anyways, let’s get started, shall we?

 What Are Idiomatic Expressions?

 Put simply, idiomatic expressions are idioms.
 Okay, well then what’s an idiom?
 It’s a group of words where the meaning cannot be inferred simply by looking at each of the words.
 For example, take a look at the following sentence:

 “That job was a piece of a cake.”

 In the sentence above, the idiom is in blue.
 In this context, a piece of cake means something that’s easy to do.
 What happens, though, if someone has never heard of this expression before?
-When looking at the sentence, they might think the person is talking about a real cake; they would be unable to deduce the idiom’s figurative meaning just by looking at the words.
+When looking at the sentence, they might think the person is talking about a real cake; it might be hard for them to deduce the idiom’s figurative meaning just by looking at the words.

 This is why sites such as this one are helpful, because if you don’t know what a particular expression means, you don’t have to sit there and guess.
 You can instead look it up and see what it’s all about.
 Now let’s look at some more examples.